Medal of Pushkin: Award statute

 The Medal of Pushkin is awarded to citizens of the Russian Federation with at least 20 years in socio-humanitarian activities for achievements in the arts and culture, education, humanities and literature, for great contributions to the study and preservation of the Russian cultural heritage, in the rapprochement and mutual enrichment of cultures of nations and peoples, for the creation of highly artistic images.

 The Russian Federation order of precedence dictates the medal is to be worn on the left breast with other medals immediately after the Medal of Nesterov.

 Award description

-The Medal of Pushkin is a circular 32mm diameter silver medal with raised rims on both the obverse and reverse.
+The Medal of Pushkin is a circular 32 mm diameter silver medal with raised rims on both the obverse and reverse.
 The obverse bears a self-portrait (line drawing) of Pushkin's left profile.
 On the reverse center the horizontal relief signature of Pushkin himself.
 The signature takes most of the total width of the medal.
 Under the signature near the lower rim of the medal, the letter "N" in relief and a line reserved for the award serial number.

 The medal hangs from a standard Russian pentagonal mount by a ring through the medal suspension loop.
-The mount is covered by an overlapping 24mm wide azure silk moiré ribbon with a 2.5mm golden stripe situated 5mm from the ribbon's right edge.
+The mount is covered by an overlapping 24 mm wide azure silk moiré ribbon, with a 2.5 mm golden stripe situated 5 mm from the ribbon's right edge.